Heat transfer by Conduction

-Consider the illustration below.
+Consider this illustration.
 If we place a metal spoon in the hot coffee, soon it begins to feel hot.
 Why is this so?

 The flow of energy is from the hot end to the cold end.

-NOTE that the particles in metals are fixed, but are able to vibrate, but their electrons in can move about freely.
+NOTE that the particles in metals are fixed but can vibrate, but their electrons can move about freely.
 These free electrons transfer the kinetic energy in the particles from the hot areas to the cold areas.
 Substances that allow thermal energy to move easily through them are called conductors.
 Metals are good conductors of thermal energy.
 Substances that do not allow thermal energy to move through them easily are called insulators.
 Air and plastics are insulators.